Ä¢¹½ÊÓÆµ

 Houlton is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Houlton is a town of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Houlton who work in office and administrative support (62.16%), sales jobs (21.62%), and management occupations (16.22%).

-Houlton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Houlton is a great place for families with children to consider.
+First of all, many other families with children live here, making Houlton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Houlton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Houlton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Houlton, however, is that residents on average have to contend with a long commute, spending on average 40.34 minutes every day commuting to work.

-Being a small town, Houlton does not have a public transit system used by locals to get to and from work.
+Houlton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Houlton in 2022 was $56,342, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $225,368 for a family of four.
 However, Houlton contains both very wealthy and poor people as well.
 Houlton also has one of the higher rates of people living in poverty in the nation, with 65.09% of its population below the federal poverty line.